cse110-fa21-group10/cse110-fa21-group10/admin/meetings/102621-weekly-updates.md

 	- primary focus on deciding our domain
 	- work towards creating wireframing and tentative tech stack
 	- work on project pitch
-	- meet again some time
+	- meet again some time this week/weekend